Sam WALLACE, Math & English

 Algebra is fundamental to all of modern mathematics.
 Students in Algebra 1 learn to solve equations and inequalities involving variables, which are symbols representing unknown quantities.
 The class will build on this skill over the course of the year, mastering problem types of increasing complexity and learning how to apply algebraic techniques to real-life problems.
 Be warned, Algebra 1 is in many ways more fun and exciting than math courses preceding it.

 Algebra II / Trigonometry

 Algebra 2 / Trigonometry combines and builds on topics covered in Geometry and Algebra 1 to deepen a student’s algebraic powers.
 These powers include, but are not limited to: the ability to analyze graphs and their relationships to formulas; the ability to solve complicated equations using sophisticated techniques, and to understand the theory and proofs behind these techniques; an introductory knowledge of Trigonometry, a field of math with broad applications to the fields of science, engineering, finance, design, and even music; and the ability to use these skills to solve a variety of real world problems.

 English has to be one of the most thrilling subjects anyone could choose to study.
 Really.
 Language not only enables us to express ourselves, not only empowers us to understand: it defines us; it is inseparable from ourselves and our experience of the world.
 To study English is to expand your mind in myriad ways, to enrich your world and to discover the brilliant words and ideas of others.
-What better place to begin studying the literary texts that have shaped history (and therefore shaped us) than at the beginning?
-World Literature I does just that: we start with Gilgamesh, and we finish with Basho’s haikus.
+In World Literature II, we will read some of the most influential, brilliant, and fun works written since the Middle Ages.
+We start with Beowulf, and we finish with the graphic novel Persepolis.
 In between we will read a wealth of the greatest stories ever told.